Search this Site:

 • Mindset Skills: Cultivate a public speaking approach that fosters resilience and adaptability in high-stakes communication situations.

-2. Developing Skills in Mentoring and Coaching
+3. Developing Skills in Mentoring and Coaching

-Instructional coaching is one teacher CPD strategy that has proven impact on teacher expertise.
+Instructional coaching is one teacher CPD strategy that has a proven impact on teacher expertise.
 This course explores the differences between coaching and mentoring and instructional coaching models that combine the two.

-Delivered across six one hour twilight sessions, this programme allows participants to explore how to establish an effective coaching relationship and discusses a framework to support the coach in facilitating the self directed learning of a colleague.
-This will involve practicing effective strategies to deliver feedback and navigate professional conversations.
+Delivered across six one-hour twilight sessions, this programme allows participants to explore how to establish an effective coaching relationship and discusses a framework to support the coach in facilitating the self-directed learning of a colleague.

-3. Developing Yourself and Managing Others Programme
+4. Developing Yourself and Managing Others Programme

-This is a dedicated professional learning opportunity for all educational support staff (ESS), to reflect and develop their professional skills and to share their experiences with staff from other schools.
+This is a dedicated professional learning opportunity for all educational support staff (ESS) to reflect and develop their professional skills and to share their experiences with staff from other schools.
 The programme has been developed in consultation with staff and is led by educational support staff.

 Topics include: